 NOTE: When building with configuration records, clearmake handles double-colon rules differently from other make programs.
-For details, see How clearmake Interprets Double-Colon Rules on page 39.
+For details, see How clearmake Interprets Double-Colon Rules on page 42.

-To specify a compatibility mode, do one of the following things:
+To specify a compatibility mode, take one of the following actions:

-- Use the environment variable CCASE_MAKE_COMPAT in a build options specification file or in your environment.
-For more information, see Build Options Specification Files on page 70. - ► Use the -C option with clearmake.
+- ► Use the environment variable CCASE_MAKE_COMPAT in a build options specification file or in your environment.
+For more information, see Chapter 5, clearmake Makefiles and BOS Files. - ► Use the -C option with clearmake.
 For more information, see the clearmake reference page.